murphynd/Mr.Robogers/README.md

 Input: "4"
 Output: "1"

-Spec: The program replaces a 1 with "Beep!"
+Spec: The program replaces a 1 in array with "Beep!"
 Input: "4"
 Output: "0, "Beep!", "Boop!", "Won't you be my neighbor?", 4"

 Spec: Program recognizes hiarirchy of #s 3 > 2 > 1 in larger input array list
 Input: "15"